 The problem is that most dividend stocks don’t provide all three, so investors have to make choices about what is more important to them.
 Real Estate Investment Trusts – or REITs – are often a source of high current yield, safety, and growth for dividend investors.

-There are currently only 56 stocks with monthly dividend payments.
 You can download our full list of monthly dividend stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

 Broadmark’s high current yield and monthly payment make it attractive purely from an income perspective, but the future outlook is uncertain.
-Adding to investor concerns is that the company cut its dividend earlier this year.

 This article will analyze the investment prospects of Broadmark Realty in further detail.

 Broadmark Realty offers short-term, first deed of trust loans that are secured by real estate.
 These loans are used by customers to fund the acquisition, renovation, rehabilitation, and development of residential and commercial properties in the US.

 The trust was formed in 2010 and has originated more than a thousand loans in the decade since with an aggregate face value of nearly $3 billion.
 Broadmark has been public for a relatively short time, having completed its IPO in November 2019.

 An interesting fact about Broadmark that is highly unusual for a REIT is that it has no outstanding debt.
 REITs quite commonly load up on huge amounts of debt to fund portfolio expansion, but Broadmark hasn’t done that.
 All of its loans are funded from cash on the balance sheet, which is extraordinary.

 The advantage of this is that Broadmark has superior lending margins – because it has no interest expense to pay – and it provides an additional margin of safety.
 Broadmark isn’t subject to margin calls or other covenants from its own creditors because it doesn’t have any.